Gissio/radpro/docs/manual.md

 ### Average rate

-Calculates the average radiation rate over a set period, using the same formula as the instantaneous rate.
+Calculates the average radiation rate over a time window, using the same formula as the instantaneous rate.

 The secondary view can be switched between:

-* **Time view:** Shows the averaging period duration.
+* **Time view:** Shows the averaging time.
 * **Rate view:** Displays the average rate in secondary units.
-* **Dose view:** Shows the dose accumulated during the averaging period.
+* **Dose view:** Shows the dose accumulated during the averaging time.

 The confidence interval reflects the range where the true average rate lies with 95% probability, assuming stable radiation.
 Averaging can be indefinite or limited by time or confidence level.
 An alert signals when averaging completes.